 - 1.5 cups water

 - 2 tsp lemon juice

-5. Set small pan to medium heat (I used an 8-inch pan) and place a dollop of coconut oil on pan.
-Love Trader Joe’s coconut oil–great price!
+- Set small pan to medium heat (I used an 8-inch pan) and place a dollop of coconut oil on pan.

-6. Place slightly less than 1/4 cup of batter on heated pan, and tilt pan (similar to how you create an omelette) to ensure batter distributes evenly.
+- Place slightly less than 1/4 cup of batter on heated pan, and tilt pan (similar to how you create an omelette) to ensure batter distributes evenly.
 Cook roughly 1 to 2 minutes on each side, depending on how fast your eye cooks.
 You want each side to be slightly browned.
-It took quite a while to cook all the batter, but totally worth it!

-10. Once sauce has cooled, you can begin putting everything together.
+- Once sauce has cooled, you can begin putting everything together.
 Place a couple dollops of filling on crepe, fold crepe over and “glue” with a pat of chocolate sauce.
-The spread chocolate sauce on top and sprinkle with toasted almonds or a topping of your choice.
-I’m sure toasted coconut flakes would have been great too.
+Then spread chocolate sauce on top and sprinkle with toasted almonds or toasted coconut flakes.